-‘What to wear on safari in South Africa?’ is a frequently asked question.
+‘What shall we wear on safari in Africa’ is a frequently asked question.
 The complete answer as to what safari clothes are appropriate differs by season and by country as I will show.

-So you’ve booked your safari holiday and time is getting close and you start to think about what are you going to wear.
+So you’ve booked your safari holiday.
+It is getting closer and you are starting to think about what are you going to wear.
 Do you really have to get yourself kitted out to resemble Robert Redford in Out of Africa?
 And if you do, will you be out of place or fit right in?

-How much gear do you have to go and purchase which you might never need.
-Or might never use again once you return.
+How much gear do you have to go and purchase that you might never need or use again once you return from your safari?
+The quick answer is – Not Much!

 Sometimes it might go into too much detail with a comprehensive packing list.
-So I apologise ahead of time if I have done this.
-However personally I like to have a comprehensive packing list when I travel anywhere as it means that it is one less thing for me to think about in the run up to a trip.
+So we apologise ahead of time if we’ve done this.
+However personally I like to have a comprehensive packing list when I travel anywhere.
+It means that it is one less thing for me to think about in the run up to a trip.

 For the in-depth answer, download our free guide complete with detailed packing lists.